 From what I have seen in my 30 years as a member of ISKCON, there is way too much emphasis on philosophising and studying the more intimate aspects of the Lord’s pastimes, when in fact all we really need to do is become conscious of Krishna in this world.
 Simple statements by Krishna like: “I am the taste of water”; or “I am the fragrance of the Earth” are profound and it is these simple things that will actually help us to always remember Krishna and never forget Him.
 And according to the great scholar, Rupa Goswami, that simple truth is the essence of ALL instructions.

-Your life is your life and how you choose to live it, enjoy it, experience it is your decision to make.
-We can take help and guidance from friends and our religious institutions for clarity, but ultimately the decision is yours.
+Your life is your life, and how you choose to live it, enjoy it, and experience it is your decision to make.
+We can take help and guidance from friends and our religious institutions for clarity, but ultimately, the decision is yours.
 We may even be offered the order of sannyasa, the highest status in Hinduism, but ultimately it is we who choose to accept that status or not.
 I was also offered sannyasa in 1996 by my spiritual teacher, but I chose not to accept, knowing that my heart was not pure enough.
 I am so glad I had the guts and the humility to stay honest.

-This is me as a monk.
+| This is me as a monk.
 A year after this photo was taken I was offered sannyasa.
 I did not accept it. |

 God bless you all. ,__,__o__